 - lack of microelements and vitamins

 - hormonal disorders

 - taking certain medicines

 Elimination of some of these factors helps normalize growth and restore lost hair.
-Therefore, it is very important for the effectiveness of the treatment of baldness to correctly identify the provoking factors that caused hair loss, this allows us to make a number of modern methods of examining a woman - a trichogram of hair, spectral analysis of the hair, the study of the hormonal background, a blood test.
-As a result of the diagnosis, the trichologist will determine the type of the disease and prescribe an individual course of therapy.
+Therefore, it is very important for the effectiveness of the treatment of baldness to correctly identify the provoking factors that caused hair loss, this allows us to make a number of modern methods of examining women - trichogram of hair, spectral analysis of hair, hormonal background, blood test.
+Based on the result of the diagnosis, the trichologist will establish the type of the disease and prescribe an individual course of therapy.

 A person every day there is a natural loss of an average of 60 to 100 hairs.
 And the balance of newly growing and dropping hair is about the same.
 However, when there are provoking factors, hair loss is intense, leading to alopecia.

 When there is a significant thinning of hair, the cause should be sought 3 months earlier.
 Why?
 The natural life cycle of the hair is on average 2-7 years, after which the hair is prepared for removal within 2-3 weeks, and within 3-4 months the phase of loss occurs.